 2) Male Cuts/ Male Tool Paths

 It can be an outside cut of a piece around the object or the final cut.
 The cutter comes down on the outside of the components during cutting male cuts, and it ensures the width, height, and dimension of the final parts will design.
 It applies to the outside of the part and is slightly outside the part.
-You can not get an inside corner of 90 degrees and sharp edges creation in inside corners.
+You can not get an inside corner of 90 degrees and sharp edges created in inside corners.
 It is because of using router bits.

 3) Female Cuts

 It can cut material to remove a piece and is different from male cuts.
-It is significant than the diameter of the CNC software for the generation of the tool path.
+It is more significant than the diameter of the CNC software for the generation of the tool path.
 It is diverse and a little large compared to the CNC software diameter for generating tool paths like male cuts.
 The cuts made by female cuts are round like male cuts inside the corners.